AlexBarnes86/UnityCameraToOsc/README.md

 Your mileage may vary
 * Consider modifying TripodToOSC::OnTripodViewUpdate to send monochrome values if color is not needed
 * Be wary of making the resolution of the virtual camera too large as the conversion to RAM is slow and may lock up if too large!

+### Ideas
+Cameras are currently stationary, consider giving them a rigid body/physics and animating them

 ### Prerequisites